 I completed my post-graduate training in Family Medicine in Canada where I practiced in Family Medicine and Palliative Care for 10 years before moving to NZ in 2003.
 I trained as a Palliative Medicine Specialist in New Zealand.

 I spent 24 years working as a nurse in the United Kingdom and the last 8 years nursing in New Zealand.
-I am an experienced clinician about to apply to the Nursing Council New Zealand to get my registration as a Nurse Practitioner.
+I am an experienced clinician and recently became a Palliative Care Nurse Practitioner.

 I am committed to improving access to Palliative Care in the community setting to those who need it – regardless of diagnosis.
 I want to see improved health outcomes through the delivery of high quality and efficient care across a range of providers.
 I want to support and empower primary healthcare providers while maintaining the ethic of care.
 If we optimise primary and specialist services, it will enable a full and complementary provision of services that will maximise benefits for patients.

 Inpatient Unit Coordinator

 I have had the privilege of working at Te Omanga Hospice in the Inpatient Unit as a Registered Nurse (RN) for almost five years.
 I came to nursing later in life and have followed my passions working in Aged Care and latterly, Palliative Care.

 I believe knowledge improves confidence and reduces anxiety around the dying process.
 Being passionate about education ensures patients and their families have some of the issues around death demystified leaving them with a positive experience at a difficult time.

 I lead a team of highly qualified RNs, who work hard to bring patients and families a sense of peace and tranquility in what can be the most trying of times.
 To be able to make a positive contribution to the life of a special person is what drives our Inpatient Unit Team.

 DipHE, BSC (Hons), MA (Appl) Nursing, GDip Strategic Management